Coy H. Browning

 In addition to liability insurance, drivers in Florida have the option of purchasing additional types of insurance coverage.
 These include collision coverage, which covers damage to your vehicle in the event of an accident, and comprehensive coverage, which covers damage to your vehicle from non-accident-related incidents such as theft or vandalism.

-In addition to fines and license suspensions, driving without insurance can also have significant financial consequences.
+In addition to fines and license suspensions, driving without insurance Florida penalty includes significant financial risk.
 If you are involved in an accident and do not have insurance, you may be responsible for paying for any damages or injuries you cause out of your own pocket.
 This can be a significant financial burden and may even result in bankruptcy in extreme cases.

 What Happens When Your License Is Suspended for No Insurance?

-In addition, if you are caught driving with a suspended license, you could face additional penalties, including fines and even imprisonment.
+If you are caught driving without insurance in FL and with a suspended license, you could face additional penalties, including fines and even imprisonment.

 Exceptions to the Requirement for Car Insurance in Florida